haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/before/before-workspace-magento-prereqs.md

 * [zip](http://php.net/manual/en/book.zip.php){:target="_blank"}

 ### Set up PHP memory limit {#cloud-first-php}
-When you're working with the Magento Cloud CLI, local environment settings come from the machine on which you're working, not from {{site.data.var.ee}}.
-For example, certain actions (like debugging) require a larger PHP `memory_limit` than most PHP distributions provide by default.
+When you're working with the Magento Cloud CLI, local environment settings come from the machine on which you're working, not from {{site.data.var.ee}}. 例如， certain actions (like debugging) require a larger PHP `memory_limit` than most PHP distributions provide by default.

 To set `memory_limit`: